OrbitalViewer/odin-recipes/README.md

   - I would need feedback to get a better idea
 - The biggest thing is that I am lazy, I wrote the first recipe page entirely by hand, got annoyed and then used ChatGPT to generate the other two for completions sake.
   - Of course it would have been better practice to write the other two as well but as I said, I am lazy + I am somewhat pressed for time

+**Adding CSS**

+After completing some of the CSS lessons, I have been instructed to come back and add some CSS to make this website actually look like something.